This post will cover several things, namely:

 Now, those reasons can vary from person to person, depending on if you like overclocking in the first place.
 But when I am talking about OCing, I am talking about OCing like a pro.
 When I overclock my cards, I do it right.
 And when I do this, the frames per second number jumps a surprising amount.

 I was once playing Star Wars: Battlefront on my custom built computer a week or so from launch date.
 I did a test run of the game’s performance with a regular classified EVGA card, and then took that same card and overclocked it up just a few notches the way I usually do.
 Please note that I am running on maximum settings, since my computer is beefed up to do so anyway (I spent probably $4,000 total on the setup and can probably run maximum settings for a long, long time).
 My frames per second went from an already stellar 110 frames per second to roughly 130 frames per second, according to my FPS tracker.
 That is incredible gains, and obviously can affect people with lower PC specs too.

-I would guess that even if you were to get a budget hardware — edit: I found some affordable PC gaming stuff here — like a cheaper video card than mine, your performance would be much better if you overclock it versus keeping it the same as when the manufacturer sent it to you.
+I would guess that even if you were to get a budget hardware — edit; I found some affordable PC gaming stuff here, especially on this article on the best AMD CPU for gaming — like a cheaper video card than mine, your performance would be much better if you overclock it versus keeping it the same as when the manufacturer sent it to you.
 I have seen gains from around 30 frames per second, which is perfectly playable as long as you are not on multiplayer or playing a racing game, to about 50 frames per second just from overclocking.
 That makes a world of a difference to some folks.

 But are overclocked graphics cards worth the money though?

 Ah, looks like I subtracted from the whole question.
 I told you guys I am not the best blogger out there 😛